Hyper-distance Oracles in Hypergraphs: Introduction

 \begin{example} Let us assume the hypergraph in Figure~\ref{fig:toy} (left) models contacts among people in an epidemiologic context.
 For $s=1$, vertex $2$ has the same distance from $7$ and $9$: in fact $2$ belongs to hyperedge $e_3$ which is adjacent to $e_6$ (which contains both $7$ and $9$).
 While for $s=2$, vertex $2$ is closer to $7$ (via hyperedge $e_7$ which has two vertices in common with $e_3$) than to $9$, as $e_6$ is no longer adjacent to $e_3$.
 As contacts are the cornerstone of the transmission of contagious diseases, if vertex $2$ is infected, the chances that $7$ is infected as well are higher than those of vertex $9$, because $7$ has a stronger connection to $2$. \end{example}

 \spara{Contributions and roadmap.} We introduce a new type of point-to-point distance queries in undirected hypergraphs, where a query is defined by the source, the target, and an integer $s$ which indicates the desired level of overlap between consecutive hyperedges in a path.
 In particular, we consider variants of this type of query: vertex-to-vertex, hyperedge-to-hyperedge, and vertex-to-hyperedge.
 We show that the $s$-distance is a metric only for hyperedge-to-hyperedge queries, while for vertex-to-vertex it is a \emph{semimetric}, as triangle inequality does not necessarily hold when $s > 1$.
-Moreover, we illustrate that vertex-to-vertex distance queries can be solved by finding the minimum distance between any two hyperedges that contain the given vertices, and similarly for vertex-to-hyperedge ones.
-We thus focus on building the oracle for the hyperedge-to-hyperedge queries.
+Moreover, vertex-to-vertex distance queries can be answered by finding the minimum distance between any two hyperedges that contain the given vertices, and similarly for vertex-to-hyperedge ones.
+We thus focus our oracle on hyperedge-to-hyperedge queries.

-We show how a simple oracle can be obtained by means of a \emph{line graph}, i.e., a graph representation of a hypergraph.
-In it, the hyperedges become vertices, and they have an edge between them if they share vertices in the hypergraph.
-However, this approach faces a major limitation in its scalability, as the line graph is typically orders of magnitude larger than the original hypergraph~(\S\ref{sec:linegraph}).

-We thus introduce \algo, a framework to build distance oracles with a desired size $Q$, expressed in terms of distance pairs stored by the oracle (\S\ref{sec:hyped}).
-Our framework, like many others, is based on the concept of \emph{landmarks}.
-In standard graphs, landmarks are vertices for which the oracle stores the distances to all the reachable vertices.
-Instead, \algo uses hyperedges as landmarks.

-We note that the $s$-connectivity of hypergraphs changes substantially with the increase of the parameter $s$: this observation hints at $(i)$ the need to keep into consideration the connectivity structure when selecting landmarks and, $(ii)$ the need of selecting different sets of landmarks for each value of $s$.
-We thus devise an algorithm to compute the all the $s$-connected components of a hypergraph up to a max value $\smax$ (\S\ref{sec:ccs}).
-Our algorithm combines a \emph{union-find} technique~\cite{tarjan1984worst}, a dynamic inverted index, and a key property of the $s$-distance, to avoid redundant computations.

-Then, we devise and compare several different techniques to determine the number of landmarks to assign to each $s$-connected component (\S\ref{sec:lass}), and to select which hyperedges will act as landmarks for each component (\S\ref{sec:la}).
-We compare \algo against baselines (\S\ref{subsec:comparison}) and against line-graphs based methods (\S\ref{subsec:comparison2}), to prove its effectiveness in estimating the distances, as well as its efficiency in creating the oracle and answering batches of queries.
-Finally, \Cref{sec:casestudy} and \Cref{sec:centrality} prove the usefulness of the $s$-distance oracle in two applications, namely, hypergraph-based recommendation, and the approximation of the $s$-closeness centrality of vertices and hyperedges in the context of protein-to-protein interactions.